thegreatfire/thegreatfire/_posts/2021-07-03-the-white-horse.md

 title: The White Horse Inn
 date: 03-07-2021
 live-date: 7:30pm, 03 July 2021
-address: The White Horse Inn, Bodle Street Green, Hailsham BN27 4RE
+address: The White Horse Inn, Bodle Street Green
 ---

-We're bringing our eclectic electric setlist to the people of Bodle Street, just outside Herstmonceux.
+We're bringing our eclectic, electric playlist to Bodle Street Green.
+We look forward to playing feel-good covers from more than 5 decades of Pop, Rock, Funk and Blues.